jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-1/index.md

 }
 ```

-#### Maintenance Window Target
+### Maintenance Window Target

 We need a means of telling the window what instances to target, and the `aws_ssm_maintenance_window_target` resource is how you do it.
 Below I'm demonstrating two methods of doing this:

 1. Specify the instance IDs directly
    - Handy if you have a fixed list of instances you only want to be included in the maintenance window
 1. Target instances by their tags
    - This is much for scalable, and means you don't have to keep adding instance IDs to the list
    - When the maintenance window executes, it will filter instances with this tag key and value combo for what to target

 > An optimum tag to use would be `Patch Group` [described here](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-patch-patchgroups.html) - which I have [mentioned previously](/blog/using-terraform-to-manage-aws-patch-baselines-at-enterprise-scale/#ssm--patch-manager).
-For the sake of this demo, we will keep it simple.
+For the sake of this demo, we will keep it simple by targeting instance IDs.

 ```hcl
 resource "aws_ssm_maintenance_window_target" "patch_with_healthcheck_target" {